It'll be on for the remainder of the program, the remainder of this hour.

 If anything illustrates the need to have more refineries, is it not this?

-When the process gets started or when the suggestion is made, and in there we have an opportunity.
+And guess who will oppose it when the process gets started or when the suggestion is made?

-Uh damage to economy is deep and wide is the headline.
+Here from the New York Times today, damage to economy is deep and wide is the headline.

-But if you read the story, you'll see that it's exactly what I've been saying all week, that the damage is short-term, that rebuilding will have a positive effect on growth over the next few months.
+But if you read the story, you'll see that it exactly what I've been saying all week, that the damage is short-term, that rebuilding will have a positive effect on growth over the next few months.

-Here's the uh here's the the nut paragraph.
+Here's the nut paragraph.

-The typical pattern with a natural disaster like this is that the regional economy gets clobbered, but you can barely see it in the national statistics.
+The typical pattern with a natural disaster like this is that the regional economy gets clobbered, but you can barely see it in the national statistics, said the chief economist at Global Insight in Lexington, Massachusetts.

 This time it's very different because of the impact on the energy infrastructure.